Your Climate Footprint

 What you can do

-What can you do immediately to reduce your greenhouse gas emissions?
+What can you do immediately to reduce your carbon footprint?

 - Use videoconferencing for meetings.
 You’ll help curb GHG emissions, achieve significant savings and avoid the stress of traveling and being away from home.